dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 ### SG per Shot Type

 Now that we have a reliable model, we can use it to identify a player's strengths and weaknesses by subtracting Expected Strokes (xS) from the result of each shot to give us true Strokes Gained (SG).
-The plots below displays Woodlands's Total SG and SG Percentile by shot type, providing a clear visualization of his performance across different lies and distances.
+The plots below display Woodlands's Total SG and SG Percentile by shot type, providing a clear visualization of his performance across different lies and distances.

 #### Key Insight